SAP-archive/teched2020-DAT262/exercises/dd1/README.md

 ## Deep Dive 1.2 - Create a complex ABAP CDS View in ADT (joining multiple tables)

+In this part of the Deep Dive you can learn how to create a more complex CDS View, again using the ABAP Development Tools (ADT).
+Now, the trainer will show the implementation of a CDS View which will join the tables SNWD_SO, SNWD_SO_I, SNWD_PD, and SNWD_TEXTS in order to fetch all Sales Order relevant data, including all positions, products, and product names.<br>
+In a later step, this CDS View will then be enabled for Change Data Capturing (CDC) for an event based processing of Sales Order related delta information to the target storage.

 After completing these steps you will have...

 1. Enter this code.